Tag Archives: weekend

 Threw His loving arms around me,

-Drew me back into His way.”
+Drew me back into His way.โ€

-— “I Will Sing the Wondrous Story.”
+โ€” “I Will Sing the Wondrous Story.”
 Francis H. Rowley (1854-1952)

-Brandon is the pastor of Bandana Baptist Church in Bandana, Kentucky, where he lives with his wife, Dakota, and their three dogs, Susie, Aries, and Dot.
-Brandon and Dakota are also foster parents through Sunrise Children’s Services of Kentucky.
-Brandon is also a published author and a religious columnist for the Advance Yeoman newspaper in Ballard County, Kentucky.
-He is also a devotional contributor for Kentucky Today, a news publication of the Kentucky Baptist Convention.
-His columns are also featured in the Times-Argus newspaper of Central City, Kentucky, West Kentucky News of western Kentucky, and the online blog, Reforming the Heart.
+Brandon is the pastor of Bandana Baptist Church in Bandana, Kentucky, where he lives with his wife, Dakota, and their three dogs.
+Brandon and Dakota previously served as foster parents through Sunrise Children’s Services of Kentucky.
+Brandon is also a published author and his Bible Gleanings columns are featured in over sixteen publications throughout Kentucky, Illinois, Tennessee, and Indiana.
+He is also a devotional contributor for Kentucky Today, a news publication of the Kentucky Baptist Convention, and an editor at Reforming the Heart.

 Pick up a copy of Brandon’s latest book, Fundamentals for the Faithful, which explains the importance of all the basics which every believer should know: